 Motivation

-Modeling complex patterns in sequence data is a central task across domains such as energy, insurance, and transportation.
+Modeling complex patterns in sequence data is a central task in domains such as energy, insurance, and transportation.

-• ⚠️ Real-world time series often show skewness and zero inflation, which can hinder prediction if ignored.
+• ⚠️ Real-world time series often show skewness and zero inflation, which can undermine performance if not properly addressed.

 Recent AI advances, such as Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks, effectively capture nonlinear and long-range dependence.

-• ⚠️ A prior work found comparable performance between probabilistic Mixture Transition Distribution (MTD) model and deep learning LSTM for predicting disease spread.
+• ⚠️ A prior work found comparable performance between probabilistic Mixture Transition Distribution (MTD) model and deep learning LSTM.

 ©️ NASA GES DISC 📍 Limon Wind Energy Center, Colorado